 Debt Service Schedules

-- CPS Alternate Revenue General Obligation Debt Service (General State Aid and Personal Property Replacement Tax)
+- CPS Alternate Revenue General Obligation Debt Service (General State Aid, Personal Property Replacement Tax, and Intergovernmental Agreement)

 - CPS Capital Improvement Tax Debt Service

 Financial policies describe the district's approach to: